devkosta/react-text-marker/README.md

 # React Text Marker

-A React Component to Selectively Mark Words within a Body of Text.
+A React Component to Dynamically Mark Words within a Body of Text.

 Check Out the [Demo](http://kostahassouros.com/).